kbond/ZenstruckVersionBundle/README.md

 # Introduction

-Keep track of your Symfony2 project's version.
-Knowing what build/version number a project in staging/production is important.
+Keep track of your Symfony2 application's version.
+Knowing what build/version number an application in staging/production is important.

 Many projects have a VERSION or BUILD file created by the developer or CI server.
-This bundle provides a block to display on your staging/dev environment.
+This bundle provides a block, twig function, and web debug toolbar panel to output both the application's and Symfony's version.
 The version is available throughout your project as a service.
 You can inject the current version in perhaps a ``meta`` tag for your production environment.

 # Installation

-1. Add this bundle and php-github-api to your Symfony2 project:
+1. Add this bundle to your Symfony2 project (ie ``vendor/bundles/Zenstruck/VersionBundle``)

-        $ git submodule add git://github.com/kbond/VersionBundle.git vendor/bundles/Zenstruck/VersionBundle

-2. Add the ``Zenstruck`` namespace to your autoloader:
+2. Add the ``Zenstruck`` namespace to your autoloader (``'Zenstruck' => __DIR__.'/../vendor/bundles'``)

-        // app/autoload.php
-        $loader->registerNamespaces(array(
-           'Zenstruck' => __DIR__.'/../vendor/bundles',
-           // your other namespaces
-        ));

-3. Add this bundle to your application's kernel:
+3. Add this bundle to your application's kernel (``new Zenstruck\Bundle\VersionBundle\VersionBundle()``)

-        // app/AppKernel.php
-         public function registerBundles()
-         {
-             return array(
-                 // ...
-                 new Zenstruck\Bundle\VersionBundle\VersionBundle(),
-                 // ...
-             );
-         }

 4. Create a ``VERSION`` file in your project's root directory

-5. Add configuration
+5. Configure the bundle:

         # Example
         # app/config_dev.yml